Updated: Sep 28, 2020

 One of the best ways of communicating digital marketing campaign data (especially to clients) is Google Data Studio.
 Zova Marketing uses Google Data Studio for every client and every campaign that we manage.
 Google Data Studio is a versatile data visualization tool in which you can import data sources from almost any platform.

 Did we also mention that it's free?
-That is one of the most compelling reasons to use Google Data Studio: It's free for many connections.
+That's one of the most compelling reasons to use Google Data Studio: It's free for many connections.
 If you want to import connections from platforms like Facebook, you'll need to purchase a subscription to an API that links those data sources with Google Data Studio, but any Google Products (Google Ads, Google Analytics, etc.) are free.

 Watch our Latest Marketing Tip Tea Time at 2:22 "The Magic of Google Data Studio" below or keep reading to find out more!